-Overview Project Name: HFA SOCIAL & AFFORDABLE HOUSING PROGRAMME Project Number: 2019-0221 Country: IRELAND Project Description: The proposed Framework Loan to the Irish Housing Finance Agency (HFA), is for financing of new construction of energy- efficient social and affordable housing throughout the country in the period 2018-2021.
+Overview Project Name: HFA IRISH SOCIAL & AFFORDABLE HOUSING PROGRAMME Project Number: 2021-0015 Country: IRELAND Project Description: The proposed Framework Loan to the Irish Housing Finance Agency (HFA), is for financing the retrofitting of existing rented social housing and the new construction of energy-efficient social and affordable housing throughout the country in the period 2021-2025.
 In the main, final beneficiaries will be municipal authorities and approved housing providers.
 EIA required: Although the indicated investment schemes do not currently require an EIA it is possible a determination will be made by the competent authorities under Annex II of the EIA Directive depending on the precise nature and location of the investment